• Skip to main content

 Step 1

-Place Oreos in ziploc bag and pound with a heavy spoon until finely chopped.
-Place chopped Oreos in a large bowl and add the cream cheese.
+Place Oreos in a ziploc bag and pound with a wooden spoon or a rolling pin until finely chopped.
+Place cookie crumbs in a large bowl and add the softened cream cheese.
 Stir until well coated.

-Roll mixture into 1-inch balls using your hands and place on a baking sheet covered with parchment or waxpaper.
+Roll the mixture into 1-inch balls using your hands and place on a cookie sheet lined with parchment paper or wax paper.
 Place baking sheet in the refrigerator until firm, about 30 minutes.

 Step 2